 The Seven Hanging Valleys Trail

-The Seven Hanging Valleys trail is a coastal walk starting at Praia da Marinha and ending at Praia do Vale de Centeanes (or vice versa).
-You can do it either as an out-and-back trail which would be 12 km (7.5 miles) in total or you can do it only one way (6 km/3.7miles) and then get a taxi/uber back to the starting point of the hike.
+The Seven Hanging Valleys Trail is a coastal walk starting at Praia da Marinha and ending at Praia do Vale de Centeanes (or vice versa).
+You can do it either as an out-and-back trail which would be 11.4 km (7 miles) in total or you can do it only one way (5.7 km/3.5 miles) and then get a taxi/uber back to the starting point of the hike.

 The mostly flat trail offers breathtaking views of the Atlantic Ocean and the jagged limestone cliffs rising vertically from the turquoise water.
 Along the way, you’ll pass various sandy beaches surrounded by impressive rock formations, arches and sinkholes.
 The color of the cliffs ranges from deep orange to vibrant yellow to white and creates phenomenal scenery.